 Hey chocolate lovers!
-This wicked chocolate bundt cake recipe is so deliciously rich and easy to make, it’s sinful!
-Even better?
-It’s not a box mix, it’s 100% homemade, but does not take any more time to prepare than a box mix.
+This wicked delicious chocolate bundt cake recipe with rich dark chocolate ganache frosting is so deliciously rich and easy to make, it’s sinful!
+It’s not a box mix, it’s 100% homemade, but doesn’t take any more time to make than mixing up a box mix.
 I’m talking seriously simple!

 My husband is a cookie fiend.
 If you look up original cookie monster in the dictionary, it would include a photo of my husband.
 Seriously, there isn’t a cookie he’s met that he does not like.
-Because of his cookie obsession, it is hard to make other kinds of desserts.
-Fortunately, he does have an obsession with chocolate that rivals his cookie obsession, so I know whatever chocolate cake I make, whether it is my depression cake or this Wicked Chocolate Bundt Cake, he will love it.
+Because of this cookie obsession, it’s hard to make other kinds of desserts.
+Fortunately, he does have an obsession with chocolate that rivals his cookie obsession, so I know whatever chocolate cake I make, whether it’s my depression cake or this Wicked Chocolate Bundt Cake, he will love it.
 And love it he does.

-Rich fluffy chocolate cake with a decadent chocolate ganache glaze.
+Rich fluffy moist chocolate cake with a decadent chocolate ganache frosting.
 Yummilicious!
-I know what you are thinking…sounds hard to make, doesn’t it?
+I know what you are thinking…sounds hard to make, right?
 You’d rather just use a boxed mix?
 Nope.
 Nope, nope, nope nope.
 All the nopes.
 This wicked chocolate bundt cake takes 15 minutes to whip together, 35 minutes in the oven, another 7 minutes to make the frosting, and 5 minutes to drizzle the frosting on the cake.
 Honest.
 This is why is the cake is called wicked, after all.
 It’s wickedly delicious and wickedly easy to make!

 Wicked Chocolate Bundt Cake

 - Softened butter to butter bundt pan

 - 1 Tbsp.
 Espresso Powder

 - 1 1/2 c.
 White Sugar